Take Your Bike on the Bus and the Bike Boat

 Ambleside - Waterhead - Brockhole-The Lake District Visitor Centre - Windermere Train Station - Bowness-on-Windermere Pier - Fell Foot - Newby Bridge - Lakeland Motor Museum - Lakeside & Havethwaite Railway

-This service will run at weekends and bank holidays from 4 May - 14 July.
-Daily over the summer (20 July until 1 September).
+This service will run at weekends and bank holidays from 3 May - 28 September.
+Daily from 21 July until 29 August.

 The ‘bike bus' service can carry up to 12 bikes and riders and runs the full length of Lake Windermere, from Ambleside (Kelsick Road) to Haverthwaite (Lakeside and Haverthwaite Railway).
 You can use it to access some great cycle routes along the way.
 Look out for our FREE "Rides from the Bike Bus" and "Days out from the Bike Bus" leaflets.
 You can download the timetable and "Days out from the Bike Bus" leaflet opposite.